CyberAgentAILab/derendering-text/src/modules/generator/README.md

 ```bash
 python gen.py --bgtype=load --bg_dir=${bg_dir} --mask_dir=${mask_dir}
 ```
-Note: some text images may remain though the text eraser applied, but it will harms only training of the model for prediction of text foreground.
-The generated images with remined text will support the training of training of estimation of other rendering parameters.
+Note: some texts may remain in images if we use the text eraser.
+However, it will harms only training of the text foreground prediction.
+The generated images will support the training of estimation of other rendering parameters though some texts remain in background images.